Day of the Week

 As we noted earlier, the Jewish calendar was similar to the Babylonian.
 Each was made up of lunar months, and the names for the months were nearly the same.
 The main difference was that by the first century AD, the Babylonian calendar had become standardized.
 The duration of each month and the addition of extra months followed a fixed plan.
 But the Jews still made decisions as they went along.
 They did not begin a new month until after they actually sighted a new moon.
 At the end of each year, the Sanhedrin decided whether to insert a thirteenth month based on the state of crops and the readiness of lambs for sacrifice at Passover (7).

 The Gospels leave no doubt that Jesus died in the month Nisan, the first month of the year, which started in March or April.
-The law of Moses prescribed two festivals during this month.
+The law of Moses prescribed three festivals during this month.
+The third need not concern us here.
 The first was Passover, which came on the fourteenth, and the second was the Feast of Unleavened Bread, which came on the fifteenth and lasted to the twenty-first (Lev.
-23:5-6).
+23:5–6).
 The main event celebrating Passover was a meal that small companies of Jews shared in the evening.
 In preparation for the meal, many thousands of lambs were slaughtered in the Temple during the preceding afternoon.
 The day of the sacrifices was Nisan the fourteenth.
-But since the Jews reckoned twilight as the beginning of a new day, the Passover meal itself was observed at the outset of Nisan the fifteenth.
+But since the Jews reckoned sundown as the beginning of a new day, the Passover meal itself was observed at the outset of Nisan the fifteenth.

 The fourth Gospel places Jesus' trial in the early hours of the morning before the Passover meal.